slindberg/ember-document-title/README.md

 ## `document.title` support for [Ember.js](http://emberjs.com/)

 This repository serves as a bower installable mirror of [Alex Matchneer's](https://github.com/machty) [original public gist](https://gist.github.com/machty/8413411).
+Support for `document.title` is on the Ember roadmap, but the API is yet to be determined and will likely differ from the one set out in this plugin.
+See [this github issue](https://github.com/emberjs/ember.js/pull/3689) for more information.

 Install via bower: